-The board of directors has established March 16, 2022 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
-As of the record date, 5,720,944 shares of common stock were issued and outstanding.
+The board of directors has established March 15, 2024 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
+As of the record date, 12,283,670 shares of common stock were issued and outstanding.
 Each share of common stock is entitled to one vote upon each matter to be voted on at the meeting.
-The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of common stock at the annual meeting is necessary to constitute a quorum.
+The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of common stock entitled to vote at the annual meeting is necessary to constitute a quorum.

-The three nominees for director who receive the greatest number of votes cast at the meeting will be elected as directors.
+The two nominees for director who receive the greatest number of votes cast at the meeting will be elected as directors.
 If any nominee for director receives a greater number of votes "withheld" than votes "for" such election, our board of directors requires that such person must tender his or her resignation.
 Cumulative voting is not permitted in the election of directors.
-The approval of the compensation of our named executive officers on an advisory basis and the ratification of the appointment of our independent registered public accounting firm is subject to the approval of a majority of the shares of common stock present in person or by proxy at the meeting and entitled to vote on the matter.
-If a quorum is present, approval of the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan requires the affirmative vote of at least a majority of votes cast on the matter.
+Each of the approval of the compensation of our named executive officers on an advisory basis, the approval of the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan and the ratification of the appointment of our independent registered public accounting firm is subject to the approval of a majority in voting power of the shares of common stock present in person or by proxy at the meeting and entitled to vote on the matter.

 Brokers holding shares of our common stock must vote according to specific instructions they receive from the beneficial owners of those shares.
-If brokers do not receive specific instructions, brokers may in some cases vote the shares in their discretion.
-The New York Stock Exchange ("NYSE"), however, precludes brokers from exercising voting discretion on certain proposals without specific instructions from the beneficial owner.
-Under NYSE rules, brokers holding shares in

-"street name" for their beneficial holder clients are allowed, but not required, to exercise discretionary voting to vote only on the ratification of the appointment of our independent registered public accounting firm.
-Brokers cannot vote on the other matters to be considered at the meeting without instructions from the beneficial owners.
-If you do not instruct your broker how to vote on those matters, your broker will not vote on your behalf.
-We urge you to promptly provide voting instructions to your broker to ensure that your shares are voted on all of the proposals.
+If brokers do not receive specific instructions, brokers may in some cases vote the shares in their discretion, but are not permitted to vote on certain proposals and may elect not to vote on any of the proposals unless you provide voting instructions.
+If you do not provide voting instructions and the broker elects to vote your shares on some but not all matters, it will result in a "broker non-vote" for the matters on which the broker does not vote.
+As a result, we urge you to promptly provide voting instructions to your broker to ensure that your shares are voted on all of the proposals.

 Abstentions and broker non-votes are counted as present in determining whether the quorum requirement is satisfied.
 For purposes of determining the outcome of any question as to which the broker has indicated that it does not have discretionary authority to vote, these shares will be treated as not present with respect to that question, even though those shares are considered present for quorum purposes and may be entitled to vote on other questions.
-Because the three nominees for director who receive the greatest number of votes cast at the meeting will be elected, and the approval of the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan will be approved if a majority of votes cast on the proposal are voted in favor of the proposal, abstentions and broker non-votes will not affect the outcome of the voting on these items.
-Because the approval of the compensation of our named executive officers on an advisory basis and the ratification of the appointment of our independent registered public accounting firm requires the approval of a majority of the shares of common stock present in person or by proxy at the meeting and entitled to vote on the applicable matter, abstentions will have the same effect as votes against these proposals.
-Broker non-votes, on the other hand, will not affect the outcome of the voting with regard to such proposals.
+Broker non-votes are not considered as votes cast and will not be counted in determining the outcome of the vote on the election of directors or on any of the other proposals.
+Because the two nominees for director who receive the greatest number of votes cast at the meeting will be elected, abstentions will not affect the outcome of the voting on this item.
+Because the approval of the compensation of our named executive officers on an advisory basis, the approval of the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan and the ratification of the appointment of our independent registered public accounting firm requires the approval of a majority in voting power of the shares of common stock present in person or by proxy at the meeting and entitled to vote on the applicable matter, abstentions will have the same effect as votes against these proposals.